.st0{fill:#FFFFFF;}

 Here's why there is so much variance:

 Zone 9 catches the leading edge of the cold fronts as they move into Florida and where they stop is going to vary tremendously based on how the wind is blowing elsewise or not when they arrive.
-Just a few miles from where the cold front comes to a screaching halt can be as much as 7-10 degrees warmer.
+Just a few miles from where the cold front comes to a screeching halt can be as much as 7-10 degrees warmer.

 Additionally, the cold fronts usually do not come in in a straight line: they push downward in an awkward "thumb print" that frequently finds the low spots along the northwestern edge of the front, creating a colder pattern from Crystal River to Bell and pushing downward almost into Masaryktown south of Brooksville.
 But high spots nearby, even very near to the northeast of Brooksville can remain much warmer.